jack-webb/discord-chat-logger/README.md

 ### Discord Chat Logger
 _Log Discord messages, edits and deletions_

+The primary branch on this project (`master`) is not stable, and is not recommended for use.
+It contains undocumented breaking changes.
+Use the latest version from [releases](https://github.com/jack-webb/discord-chat-logger/releases) instead.

 #### Requirements and setup
 _Requires Python 3.5.3 (or above) and Pipenv_
 1. Install dependencies with `pipenv install`